 You think you have made the best resume.
-You have put insane hours of toiling, focussed as much as possible and created a masterpiece.
+You have put insane hours of toiling, focused as much as possible and created a masterpiece.
 You’ve taken feedback from everyone, followed every single rule in the book.

 It’s all you!

 Yes, a stellar resume will help in making a great first impression.
 The time and effort you have spent on your resume will be worth it, no doubt.
 It will open the doors for you, but it will not guarantee that you’ll clear the interview or get the job.

 Doesn’t hide loopholes

 The hiring manager verifies all your information before they take your application ahead.
 You’re mistaken if you think you have written a perfect resume and it will cover your loopholes for you.
 Hiring managers specifically read resumes to weed candidates out.

-You’re not as good!
+You might not be as good!

 Won’t tell the story

 Now, there must be a reason why that employment gap is there or your resume must have details of that very interesting project you did last summer.
 But, no. You cannot possibly include everything on your resume.

 So let’s face it.
 A resume will give you a chance for an interview.
 After that, it’s wholly and solely you.
-All the best!